webplatform/docs/Beginners/index.md

 |Editorial notes=
 |Checked_Out=No
 }}
 {{Summary_Section|So you want to learn to make websites?
 This page has a list of articles that are perfect to help you understand the basics.
-It describes the tools of the trade and provides links articles explaining the basics.}}
+It describes the tools of the trade and provides links to articles explaining the basics.}}
 {{Basic Page}}
 {{Languages}}